 Guess what, you don’t have to be Italian to enjoy these delicious cookies.
 That’s right, I have been making these cookies for a few years now.
-I found the original recipe online, but I played with it like I always do, I guess no one ever told me not to play with food.
-Over time, I’ve made some changes, and I’m finally pleased with the results of my experimentation.
+I found a recipe online, but I played with it like I always do, I guess no one ever told me not to play with food.
+Over time, I’ve made some changes, and I’m finally pleased with the results of all my experimentation.
 Pecans or walnuts would be a great addition if you don’t have pistachios on hand.
 You can also try other dried fruit, like figs, or mango.

-Biscotti Make A Great Gift
+Pistachio Biscotti Make A Great Gift

 I have often given these delicious cookies out as birthday or Christmas gifts.
 They are always received with great excitement!
 Since Christmas is just around the corner, you may want to keep this recipe in mind!
 If you like, you can drizzle the biscotti with either melted white chocolate or a simple glaze.
 I sometimes drizzle them with a mixture of 1 cup powdered sugar, whisked with 2 tablespoons orange juice.
 However, they are perfect without it too.
 So pour yourself a cup of tea, or chai for my Middle Eastern friends, because these cookies were made for dunking!